 We are a supplier on the Government Digital Training and Support Services (GDS) Framework, which allows us to tender for paid opportunities to provide assisted digital and digital inclusion services for the public via libraries.
 Our two services are:

-Assisted digital support with We Are Digital on behalf of UK Visas and Immigration (UKVI)
+Assisted digital support with UK Visas and Immigration (UKVI)

-This is UK-wide project for UKVI covering digital, contact centres and physical service points.
-Local libraries will provide convenient and welcoming community service points which applicants can visit in person with their documentation and enjoy all the other library facilities on offer.
+This is UK-wide project covering digital, contact centres and physical service points.
+Local libraries will provide convenient and welcoming community service points which applicants can visit in person with their documentation.

 Library staff will help people who have already completed their visa application online to scan and submit their documentation and biometric data.
 This means applicants won’t have to post off vital documents, like passports, and can complete their visa application locally.